Little Fish (2005 film): Development

+The film, a crime drama, is directed by Rowan Woods and written by Jacquelin Perske.
+It was developed and produced by Vincent Sheehan and Liz Watts of Porchlight Films, with Cate Blanchett and her husband Andrew Upton's production company Dirty Films receiving an associate producer credit.

 Soundtrack

 Cover versions of the Cold Chisel song "Flame Trees" appear more than once during the film and on the soundtrack.
 One version is sung by The Sacred Heart School Choir from Cabramatta, New South Wales, the other by singer Sarah Blasko.
 The soundtrack also features original songs composed by Nathan Larson.